-This year will mark the 26th annual Whale Watch Weekend and Intertidal Life Festival during Cabrillo National Monument's 2013 centennial celebration as San Diego's only National Park Service unit.
+This year will mark the 28th annual Whale Watch Weekend and Intertidal Life Festival at Cabrillo National Monument.
 Join us for this monumental occasion!
 Whale Watch Weekend is a chance for Cabrillo National Monument to invite the San Diego community to the park and encourage them to learn about the importance of protecting our oceans.
 The two-day festival will feature whale watching at the recently re-designed Whale Watch and Kelp Forrest Overlook and exhibitors from a variety of organizations that support ocean conservation.
 The festival will include marine awareness, whale watching and lectures on federal and state agencies that protect our oceans.
 In addition, this year's festival will feature tidepool exploration and a presentation on the Marine Protected Areas; Ranger programs on the Great Pacific Garbage Patch, the Kelp Forrest Ecology and an interactive storytelling for children about the creation of the tides.

 Each winter, the Pacific Gray Whales pass by the western overlooks of Cabrillo National Monument.
 After spending the summer feeding in the food-rich waters of the Arctic, the Grays swim south along the coast to the bays of Baja California, where they mate and nurse their young.
 Along the way, they pass Point Loma and Cabrillo National Monument, where you can witness the annual winter journey.